boltops-tools/terraspace-docs/testing/module-testing.md

 # Module-Level Testing

 Module-level testing refers to testing specific modules.
-Their tests live within the module folder itself and are meant to be ran independently.
+Their tests live within the module's folder itself and are meant to be ran independently.

 ## Structure